Mirasaki/discord.js-bot-template/README.md

 <h3 id="prerequisites">Prerequisites</h3>

-- [NodeJS](https://nodejs.org/en/download/ "Node official website") (if you're running as a plain NodeJS app)
-    1) Head over to the download page
-    2) Download the current build (latest features) available for your OS
-    3) Be sure to check the box that says "Automatically install the necessary tools" when you're running the installation wizard
 - A [Discord Bot account](https://discord.com/developers/applications "Discord Developer Portal")
     1) Head over to the page linked above
     2) Click "New Application" in the top right